nushell/nushell.github.io/book/commands/str_length.md

 ## Parameters

- -  `...rest`: optionally find length of text by column paths
+ -  `...rest`: For a data structure input, replace strings at the given cell paths with their length

 ## Examples